ether-camp/public/reputation.md

 - [ ] Projects may invite reviewers setting bounty pay for each review
 - [ ] Under the review specipy users that upvoted and are using deposits - (find name maybe shamans )
+- [ ] Consider user activity as additional param with karma gain.